-For operation with shared spectrum channel access, for LRA=139, a UE expects to be provided with higher-layer parameter msg1-FrequencyStart or msgA-RO-FrequencyStart if configured, and higher-layer parameter msg1-FDM or msgA-RO-FDM if configured, such that a random access preamble is confined within a single RB set.
+For operation with shared spectrum channel access, for LRA=139, a UE expects to be provided with higher-layer parameter msg1-FrequencyStart or msgA-RO-FrequencyStart if configured, and higher-layer parameter msg1-FDM or msgA-RO-FDM if configured, such that a random-access preamble is confined within a single RB set.
 The UE assumes that the RB set is defined as when the UE is not provided intraCellGuardBandsPerSCS for an UL carrier as described in Clause 7 of [6, TS 38.214].

 For operation with shared spectrum channel access, for LRA=571 or 1151 and Type-2 random access, a UE expects to be provided with higher-layer parameter msgA-RO-FDM equals to one.